Frequently asked questions

 How are you going to advertise the South Coast Arts Trail?

-We will also communicate with local arts journalists and including community media.
+We will also communicate with local arts journalists and community media, and billboards and posters promoting the South Coast Arts Trail.

 Please explain the Health and Safety requirements of opening my studio or home to the public for the South Coast Arts Trail?